Carer's Allowance information guide

 Making a claim for Carer's Allowance can affect the benefits of the person you care for.
 Before making a claim, it's a good idea to check how they might be affected.

-If your circumstances change, for example you take a break from caring, stop being a carer altogether or the person you care for goes into hospital, make sure you let the Carer’s Allowance Unit know.
+If your circumstances change – for example you take a break from caring, stop being a carer altogether, or the person you care for goes into hospital – make sure you let the Carer’s Allowance Unit know.

 If you don't let them know about a change in circumstances and you're overpaid as a result, you may have to pay the money back.
 The Department for Work and Pensions (DWP) might also impose a civil penalty if you don't let them know about a change of circumstances.

-If the person you care for goes into hospital and their stay is arranged by the NHS, payment of their qualifying benefit will stop after 4 weeks (12 weeks in the case of a child with a disability who's under 16).
+If the person you care for goes into hospital and their stay is arranged by the NHS, payment of their qualifying benefit will stop after 4 weeks (or 12 weeks in the case of a child with a disability who's under 16).
 As your Carer's Allowance entitlement depends on the person receiving a qualifying benefit, this will also stop at the same time.

 Their benefits and your Carer's Allowance entitlement will also stop after 28 days if the person goes into a care home and their fees are paid in full by NHS continuing healthcare funding, or in full or part by the local authority.